livingstyleguide/livingstyleguide/README.md

 You can set options to apply to all commands or all commands giving a name.
 This is useful, when you depend on Haml or other templating engines.
-Add a list of default filters to your _styleguide.html.lsg_:
+Add a list of default commands to your _styleguide.html.lsg_:

 For example without defaults: